 The International Union for Conservation of Nature (IUCN) Redlist assessment for the global population of porbeagle indicates the status is Vulnerable (Stevens et al., 2006).
-The most recent assessment has determined the Northwestern Atlantic stock of porbeagle is increasing, likely due to the adherence to the management plan currently in place (ICCAT SCRS/ICES, 2009).
+The most recent

 A 2009 ICCAT/ICES joint assessment estimated the total population size in the Northwest Atlantic, which is defined as north of 35N and west of 42W(approximately from Labrador, Canada south to Rhode Island), to be 22 to 27 percent of its size in 1961 and 95 to 103% of its size in 2001.
 By 2000, overharvest of this stock had reduced the average size of sharks and catch rates to the lowest levels on record, and catch rates of mature sharks in 2000 were 10% of those in 1992.
 In 2000, biomass was estimated to be 11-17% of virgin biomass (DFO, 2001).
 Since harvest quotas were reduced in 2002, population abundance has remained relatively stable with SSB, and number of mature females in the population, estimated at about 95-103% and 83-103% of the 2001 levels, respectively.
 The Northwest Atlantic porbeagle stock has been determined to be overfished, but due to the management in place it is not currently experiencing overfishing.
 Currently, this stock is increasing (Campana et al., 2009).